 This means all passengers arriving into the UK will be required to quarantine for up to 10 days.

-Travel corridors are likely to operate again at some point, allowing arrivals from some countries to avoid quarantine.
+Travel corridors may operate again at some point, allowing arrivals from some countries to avoid quarantine.

-However, as we already know, the government’s advice can change quickly.
+However, the government’s advice can change quickly.
 Travel corridors were reviewed weekly on a Thursday, with changes usually coming into effect from 4am the following Saturday.
 So arguably you should only book a holiday if you are able, and willing, to quarantine on your return.

 Six ways to protect yourself when booking